Automattic/themes/blank-canvas-3/readme.txt

 == Description ==

-Clean Slate is a barebones starter theme, stripped off of content templates but only a footer and a header.
-With its minimal styling, Clean Slate is a great theme starting fresh with your website.
+Blank Canvas is a barebones starter theme, stripped off of content templates but only a footer and a header.
+With its minimal styling, Blank Canvas is a great theme starting fresh with your website.

 == Changelog ==